 Back on the bridge, I’m relieved to see Tea isn’t yet at the conn.
 In fact, she’s still got her feet up on her console.

-“Ya know, cap’n,” Tea remarks while chewing on a lollipop, “I could report you to the Guild and the Royal Aerospace Authority for stepping away from the helm as resupply is underway.”
+“I told ‘em you were taking a shit,” Tea remarks while chewing on a lollipop.
+“I could report you to the Guild and the Royal Aerospace Authority for stepping away from the helm as resupply is underway.”

 I pass by her station.

 “But you won’t,” is my debonair response.